 Pilot Varsity Disposable Fountain Pens, 7-Pack Pouch, Assorted Color Inks.
 These are fun to use.
 I also use them for droodling.

 My Note: I noticed that some reviewers talk about the pens skipping.
 I live at 7,200 feet in the high desert of New Mexico and have not experienced anything but good flowing ink.
 I’ve been using the fine point.
 They are fine, so if you prefer a broader nib and ink flow try the medium.
-I’ve even been using the brown pen as my go-to pen as it’s got an antique look to it that I really like.
-For about $12 for the set you can’t go wrong.
-I hope like them!
+I’ve even been using the brown pen as my go-to pen as it’s got an antique look that I really like.
+At $12 for the set you can’t go wrong. 🙂

 My current favorite non-disposable fountain pen is the ultra sexy Parker Red Lacquer, Fountain Pen, Medium nib